 Consultations may include other pediatric specialists to give your child the most comprehensive care available.
 For instance, our multidisciplinary team includes eye physicians (ophthalmologists) for patients with neurofibromatosis, heart doctors (cardiologists) for those with Marfan syndrome and orthopaedic physicians for children with skeletal dysplasias.

 The head of the division, Joel Charrow, MD, is a medical geneticist with more than 30 years of experience in treating genetic diseases.
 He also is a Professor of Pediatrics at Northwestern University Feinberg School of Medicine.

 A multidisciplinary team of experienced healthcare providers will care for your child.
 This team approach makes it easier for you to see every specialist your child needs under one roof and often in the same visit.
-Outpatient consultations are available at the main hospital as well as Outpatient Centers in Westchester and Glenview.
+Outpatient consultations are available at the main hospital as well as in Westchester and Northbrook.